data-goblin/powerbi-macguyver-toolbox/README.md

 ## Line chart templates
 The following line chart templates are available:

-_Note: Any chart with a MacGuyver Rating of 3 or above_ (🟩🟩🟩⬜⬜+) _is not recommended for production deployment.
-That's because they require too many report-specific objects and have too high a risk to break or effort to maintain.
-For these charts, you should use Deneb._

 | Image | Name | Description |
 |:-----:|:----:|:------------|
 | <a href="line-charts/line-chart/"><img src="line-charts/line-chart/line-chart.png"/></a> |__Line chart__ | The standard line chart of Power BI.
 Useful for plotting trends, but needs specific handling of the axes and labels to be most usable and efficient. *Beware that the Y-axis won't start at 0 by default in Power BI.
 Additionally, be aware that Power BI will interpolate values such that it will connect data points over blanks, which can create false trends.  <br><br> _Subjective Goblin graph scores_<br> 🟩🟩🟩🟩🟩 __Popularity Rating__ - Frequency I see it requested <br> 🟩🟩🟩⬜⬜ __Utility Rating__ - # Different use-cases that it covers <br> ⬜⬜⬜⬜⬜ __MacGuyver Rating__ - Effort to make it with core visuals |